Monday, February 24, 2025

 George

 Adrian didn't understand why there was a nearly life-like android working for Genevieve, let alone how he was a limited AI.
-Not a simulacrum, an honest-to-goodness 21st Century pre-AGI fail retro-futurist Asimov-level "That Guy".
+Not a simulacrum, an honest-to-goodness early 21st Century pre-AGI fail retro-futurist Asimov-level "That Guy".
 Until he realized how old she was, and her friend was.

 Then it made more sense.